drerx/PICO-8_free/README.md

 ```
 Links patterns:
 Just replace the PICO-8 version with the one on the site and follow the resulting link.
+Just don't speak loudly about this vulnerability, otherwise the hole will be closed!

     Windows:
 https://www.lexaloffle.com/dl/7tiann/pico-8_0.2.5g_setup.exe